Wild Pokémon - Route 2

 Well, actually, if you really want to, you can head east from Joanna, back towards the forest entrance, then go north and west to go around him.
 But that’s probably a lot of effort for a battle that will take a few seconds to deal with!

 Brian has a Bug-type Pokémon that’s very common around these parts.
 Since it’s quite low Level, you shouldn’t have any problems.
 But if you want to be strategical, Flying-types such as Pidgey and Spearow will shine here.
 Meanwhile, Grass-types should be avoided.

 Carry on north from Brian and follow the tall grass west.
-After you go past the tree obscuring your view, there's an item sitting cosily in the dead end: a Tiny Mushroom.
-Items like this have no use whatsover and should be sold at a Poké Mart for monies.
+After you go past the tree obscuring your view, there’s an item sitting comfortably in the dead end: a Tiny Mushroom.
+Items like this have no use whatsover and should be sold at a Poké Mart for cash.
 From here, make your way east.
 Soon, you should find a signpost and another item nearby: an Antidote.

 If your poor Pokémon were unlucky enough to be poisoned by Brian’s Weedle, you can use the Antidote to remove the poison.
 Anyway, go south and you’ll be back at the forest entrance.
 That’s this little corner dealt with.
 Head east and do battle with the Bug Catcher blocking your path.